Dr. Shoha is officially recognized as a Diplomate of Dental Sleep Medicine

 Comparing And Contrasting CPAP And Oral Appliance Therapy

 As an airway-focused dental practice, we often find that a custom oral sleep appliance offers a comfortable, practical, and highly effective solution for many patients with obstructive sleep apnea.
 Unlike CPAP therapy, which relies on a mask, tubing, and continuous airflow, an oral appliance works with your natural anatomy by gently positioning the lower jaw or tongue to help keep the airway open during sleep.
-Patients appreciate that the appliance is quiet, compact, easy to clean, and simple to travel with, without the feelings of claustrophobia or skin irritation that can occur with a CPAP mask.
-Because it feels similar to a small mouthguard, most patients adapt quickly and are more consistent with nightly use.
-While CPAP can still be useful for certain severe cases, many individuals experience excellent results and a significantly better quality of sleep with an oral appliance, making it a preferred and more lifestyle-friendly therapy for mild to moderate sleep apnea and CPAP-intolerant patients.

 Sleep Appliance Consultation